-Is there any difference between Power & Electricity ?
-Erstwhile provisions used the word 'Power" as against electricity.
+Is there any difference between Power & Electricity?
+Erstwhile provisions used the word "Power" as against electricity.

-excluding Surcharge and cess
+^{}excluding Surcharge and cess

-Removal of 80G deduction to donor
+Removal/ Availability of 80G deduction to donor

-- In the Taxation Law Amendment Act introduced in 2019, the company was eligible to claim deduction under section 80G even if it opts for lower tax regime under section 115BAA and 115BAB, as the restriction was only on Part C of Chapter VIA deduction and section 80G fell under Part B. - However, in FA 2020, the restriction of Part C has been omitted thereby denying all Chapter VIA deduction including 80G and specifically excluding 80JJAA and 80M. - The above amendment has been introduced retrospectively from FY 2019-20.
-Company's which have already made donation to Trust/ institution/ specified donors could revisit if such deduction is eligible. - Against the retrospective amendment, one could argue that: - The said amendment is substantive in nature and hence cannot have retrospective effect. - It is well settled principle that once a benefit is granted, it cannot be taken away retrospectively.
+- In the Taxation Law Amendment Act introduced in 2019, the company was eligible to claim deduction under section 80G even if it opts for lower tax regime under section 115BAA and 115BAB, as the restriction was only on Part C of Chapter VIA deduction and section 80G fell under Part B. - However, in Finance Bill 2020, the restriction of Part C has been omitted thereby denying all Chapter VIA deduction including 80G and specifically excluding 80JJAA and 80M. - The above amendment has been introduced retrospectively from FY 2019-20 despite section 80M being applicable from FY 2020-21 only. - Chapter VIA deductions including 80G and specifically allowing deduction under 80JJAA and 80M is applicable from FY 2020-21 and not from FY 2019-20.